Finding suitable part-time jobs in Kenya is difficult, but getting paid for something that doesn’t require much of your time is possible.

 To conclude, writing this article took me about two hours in total.
 To make $100 from AdSense, I’d need to get about 6,000 views on my article and make an average of $1.5 per 1,000 visitors (please note that these numbers may vary depending on the niche and competition).

-Once this article is live, we’ll start promoting it through social media and forums to get more traffic and increase our chances of making a nice profit.
+Once this article is live, we’ll promote it through social media and forums to get more traffic and increase our chances of profit.